Graeme Lowans

 Graeme Edward Lowans (8 May 1934 – 19 February 2014) was a New Zealand cricketer who played first-class cricket for Central Districts from 1959 to 1965, and Hawke Cup cricket for Nelson from 1958 to 1975.

-His best first-class season was his first, 1959–60, when he made 395 runs at 35.90.
+Lowans' best first-class season was his first, 1959–60, when he made 395 runs at 35.90.
 He scored his only century the next season when he made 100 against Canterbury.

-He was a stalwart for Nelson in the Hawke Cup, forming an opening partnership with his Central Districts partner Lawrie Reade during Nelson's hold on the title between 1958 and 1965.
+Lowans was a stalwart for Nelson in the Hawke Cup, forming an opening partnership with his Central Districts partner Lawrie Reade during Nelson's hold on the title between 1958 and 1965.
 He played in 39 Hawke Cup challenge and elimination matches, scoring 2120 runs at 37.19 and hitting four centuries.

 Born in Nelson, Lowans was educated at Nelson College from 1947 to 1949.
+He also represented Nelson at association football and badminton.
 He and his wife Marilynne had three daughters.